GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/build.md

 The output is created in

 ```
-  buck-out/gen/plugins/@PLUGIN@/@PLUGIN@.jar
+  bazel-genfiles/plugins/@PLUGIN@/@PLUGIN@.jar
 ```

-This project can be imported into the Eclipse IDE:
+This project can be imported into the Eclipse IDE.
+Add the plugin name to the `CUSTOM_PLUGINS` set in Gerrit core in `tools/bzl/plugins.bzl`, and execute:

 ```
   ./tools/eclipse/project.py